Gene Okerlund: World Wrestling Federation (1984–1993)

+Okerlund debuted in the World Wrestling Federation in 1984.
 He stayed with the WWF for nine years as their top interviewer and was a host of such WWF shows as All-American Wrestling.
 He sang the national anthem at the inaugural WrestleMania and "Tutti Frutti" on The Wrestling Album.
 Okerlund's interviews were memorable, most notably those involving Hulk Hogan, who began his interviews with "Well, you know, Mean Gene …".
 He also notably teamed up with Hogan to face the duo of George Steele and Mr. Fuji in a winning effort.'
 At SummerSlam 1989, during an interview with Intercontinental Champion Rick Rude, a sign in the background suddenly fell down, causing an outburst by Okerlund.
 At Survivor Series 1990, Okerlund hosted the hatching of the Gobbledy Gooker (played by Héctor Guerrero).
 As fans in attendance started to boo, a rock and roll rendition of "Turkey in the Straw" began to play and Okerlund and the Gooker danced in the ring.